zazuko/expressive-rdf-mapper/documentation/mapping-language.md

 }
 ```

 In this example the column name `Spec.
-Row` from the CSV is escaped and will be referenced using `specRow` instead.
+Row` from the CSV is aliased and will be referenced using the identifier `specRow` instead.

 #### XPath and JSONPath usage {#xpath-jsonpath-usage}